zer2/fantasy-basketball-optimizer/about/dynamic_explanation.md

 Of course, the drafter also has an explicit choice about who to take from the available player pool.
 So they are making two decisions simultaneously for each pick: a player $p$ and a weighting $j$.

-If they were equipped with a function translating $p$ and $j$ into their probability of victory, a drafter could work backwards and find good choices of $p$ and $j$.
+If they were equipped with a function translating $p$ and $j$ into their probability of victory, a drafter could us it to find good choices of $p$ and $j$.
 The next section describes how to derive the function, and the section after that describes how to use it to optimize $p$ and $j$.

 ## 2. Calculating H-score based on $p$ and $j$

-Deriving the required function involves several steps
+Writing out a single equation for H-score is cumbersome because the methodology behind it has so many steps.
+Instead, it is easiest to understand by starting from the ultimate goal of the metric and working backwards to successively fill in gaps

 ### 2a.
 Defining the objective function